GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 We have a lot of news for all the Python GraphQL enthusiats.

-To celebrate the first year of Graphene, we are lunching the next and **production-ready** version of graphene... `v1.0`!
+To celebrate the first year of Graphene, we are launching the next and **production-ready** version of graphene... `v1.0`!
 It's already being used in more than 30 companies in production, don't be shy and give it a try!